dennisss/dacha/pkg/nordic/README.md

 Plaintext payload format:
 - `[FLAGS]`: 1 byte
-  - Bit 7: END: Whether or not this is the final packet in a frame.
+  - Bit 7: REPLY: Whether or not this packet contains a reply (either ACK or NACK) to a previously sent
-  - Bit 6: ACK: Whether or not we want the recipient to
+  - Bit 6: ACK: Whether or not we want the recipient to ACK this frame.
-    - When both ACK and END are set, the packet is a response to an ACK (the payload is a 4 bytes packet counter)
+  - Bit 5: END: Whether or not this is the final packet in a frame.
-  - Bits 0-3: SEQUENCE_NUM: Starting at 0, the sequence number of the current packet in a frame.
+  - Bits 0-2: SEQUENCE_NUM: Starting at 0, the sequence number of the current packet in a frame.
     - NOTE: All packets in a single frame will have sequential SEQUENCE_NUMs and sequential COUNTER values.
+- If `REPLY` == false:
+  - `[CHANNEL]`: 1 byte
+  - `[DATA]`: N bytes (channel specific data).
+- If `REPLY` == true:
+  - The following data structure is repeated 1+ times:
+    - `[CHANNEL]`: 1 byte
+    - `[COUNTER]`: 4 bytes: COUNTER number of the first packet in the frame being (N)ACK'ed
+      - NACK is useful in the case that a receiver gets a partial

+Serial Abstraction:
+- The first 4 bytes of the payload will be a U32 offset of the data.
+- The data in each packet will be of the form:
+  - 4KB serial send buffer cyclic.
+  - If we enqueue too many things to send, we will stop trying to send old data.
+- Similarly we will have a receive buffer.
+  - It will

+- NOTE: Each packet must be ACK'ed separately.

+- Want some type of flow control
+  -

 Address constraints:
 - 4-byte addresses will be randomly generated on the host machine with the following constraints: